CVHub520/X-AnyLabeling/docs/en/get_started.md

 bash scripts/build_executable.sh macos
 ```

+> [!TIP]
-Note: If you encounter permission issues when executing the above commands on Windows, after ensuring the preparation steps above are completed, you can directly execute the following commands as needed:
+> If you encounter permission issues when executing the above commands on Windows, after ensuring the above preparation steps are completed, you can directly execute the following commands:
+> ```bash

-> pyinstaller --noconfirm anylabeling-win-cpu.spec</br>
+> pyinstaller --noconfirm anylabeling-win-cpu.spec
 > pyinstaller --noconfirm anylabeling-win-gpu.spec
+> ```

 </details>